KDAB/KDChart/README-commercial.txt

 Using KD Chart
 ==============
-KD Chart requires Qt 4.x or later.
+KD Chart requires Qt5.15.0 or newer, and a compiler with C++14 support.

-See INSTALL.txt or INSTALL-cmake.txt for installation instructions.
+See [INSTALL.txt](INSTALL.txt) for installation instructions using CMake.
-(Note that the qmake and CMake buildsystems are fully supported)

 After reading the introductory overview files in doc/ you will find more information at these places: